Kotlin/kotlin-koans/README.md

 1. Import the project as Gradle project.
 2. To build the project and run tests use `test` task on Gradle panel.

+Here https://www.jetbrains.com/help/idea/gradle.html you can read how to work with Gradle projects in IntelliJ IDEA.

 ##### Working with the commandline

 You can also build the project and run all tests in the terminal:
 ```
 ./gradlew test